manyfold3d/website/sysadmin/configuration.md

 A string that includes all the information necessary to connect to a PostgreSQL database, in the form `postgresql://{username}:{password}@{database_server}/{database_name}?pool=5`.
 For a complete description, and more options, see the [PostgreSQL connection string documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS).

+Alternatively, you can set server, username, password and name separately; see the [Database](#database) section.

 ### `REDIS_URL`

 A string that includes all the information necessary to connect to a Redis server, in the form `redis://{redis_server}:{port}/{dbnumber}`; for instance `redis://redis:6379/1`.